 No throwing of any kind.

-If a student goes into a teacher’s classroom at lunch he/she must have a pass.
+If a student goes into a teacher’s classroom or the Media Center at lunch he/she must have a pass.

 Students are to conduct themselves in such a manner as to respect the learning and safety of others.
 Every person on campus deserves the utmost respect, consideration, and courtesy.
-Verbal or physical abuse toward any student or adult will not be tolerated.
-Consequences appropriate to the conduct infraction will be administered when necessary.
-The school has jurisdiction over student behavior from the time she/he leaves home in the morning until she/he returns home in the afternoon.
 Abiding by the rules and guidelines outlined in this planner will ensure student success at Vista Verde.

 Counseling services are available for all students.
-These services include but are not limited t personal problems, assistance with educational planning, interpretation of test scores, and career information.
-Students may schedule an appointment directly with the counselor or school psychologist, or parent may arrange an appointment by calling (602) 449-5300.
+These services include but are not limited to: personal problems, assistance with educational planning, interpretation of test scores, and career information.
+Students may schedule an appointment directly with the counselor or school psychologist, or parent may arrange an appointment by calling (602) 449-5311 or 602-449-5314.

 The Student Council sponsors after-school dances during the school year for all students attending Vista Verde.
 The last dance of the year is for 8th grade students only.
 Parents are responsible for providing transportation to and from all school dances.